KledEatsTacos/KledEatsTacos/README.md

 ### 🚀 About Me:
 - 🖥️ Computer Engineering student @ Sakarya University
 - 🛠️ Currently learning **C, Java**.
 Also learning **Godot** and **GDScript**.
-- 🎯 Always working on achieving my goals
+- 🎯 Always working on achieving my goals, also working on NOT losing it because nothing is working as expected D:

 ---